AnggaR96s/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## What time did the man go to the dentist?
+Tooth hurt-y.